A provider films a patient's gait as they run on a treadmill.

 If you have an injury that prevents you from running comfortably -- or at all -- our team of orthopaedic experts can help.
 At your first appointment, you will meet with a sports physical therapist or sports medicine provider who will ask about your health, current and past injuries, performance goals, and training.

-We will evaluate your flexibility and strength and will perform a running gait analysis, which helps us identify irregularities in your running form that could contribute to injury.
-We also have access to the full range of imaging technology including X-rays, fluoroscopy, ultrasound, MRI, and CT scans.
+We will evaluate your flexibility and strength and will perform a slow-motion 2D running gait analysis, which helps us identify irregularities in your running form that could contribute to injury.
+When needed, we also have access to the full range of imaging technology including X-rays, fluoroscopy, ultrasound, MRI, CT, and DEXA scans.

 Treatment for Runners, By Runners